gbif/crawler/crawler-cli/README.md

 * Publishes `DwcaDownloadFinishedMessage` (routing key: "crawl.dwca.download.finished") on successful conversion of the data package to DwC-A format.

+### dwcdpdownloader (Darwin Core Data Package)
+* DwC-DP crawl server that listens to a ZooKeeper queue for Darwin Core Data Package crawl jobs.
+* Downloads the archive to shared storage.
+* Publishes `DwcDpDownloadFinishedMessage` on success.

+### coldpdownloader (Catalogue of Life Data Package)
+* CoL-DP crawl server that listens to a ZooKeeper queue for Catalogue of Life Data Package crawl jobs.
+* Downloads the archive to shared storage.
+* Publishes `ColDpDownloadFinishedMessage` on success.

 ### validator (DwC-A)
 * Listens to `DwcaDownloadFinishedMessage` messages.
 * Publishes `DwcaValidationFinishedMessage` (routing key: "crawl.dwca.validation.finished") on success.